timtadh/lexmachine/README.md

 2. A abstract syntax tree (AST) for regular expressions.
 3. A backpatching code generator which compiles the AST to (NFA) machine code.
-4. Both DFA (Deterministic Finite Automata) and a NFA (Non-deterministic Finite Automata) simulation based lexical analysis engine.
+4. Both DFA (Deterministic Finite Automata) and a NFA (Non-deterministic Finite Automata) simulation based lexical analysis engines.
 Lexical analysis engines work in a slightly different way from a normal regular expression engine as they tokenize a stream rather than matching one string.
 5. Match objects which include start and end column and line numbers of the lexemes as well as their associate token name.
 6. A declarative "DSL" for specifying the lexers.